 While I’m not making a full-time income from blogging, I was able to make 5 figures in my first 12 months blogging.

 If you are new a blogger or you have been thinking about starting a blog, then this post is for you.
-I want to show you it is possible to make money blogging, even if you are a beginner.
+I am going to show you it is possible to make money blogging, even if you are a beginner and even if you do it part time.

 WHY DO I WANT TO SHARE MY BLOG INCOME ONLINE?